 14. Cut down the meat and dairy

-The zero waste movement suggests living animal product free as much as possible.
+The zero waste movement suggests living animal products free as much as possible.

 By simply reducing your consumption of meat and dairy, you can still make a HUGE change!